 Born in 1974, Edwin Wong is a writer based out of Victoria, Beautiful British Columbia.
-His interests include theatre, Greek and Roman studies, and economics.
+His interests include theatre, Greek and Roman studies, and probability theory.
 He is also a licensed plumber who works as a project manager for PML Professional Mechanical.
 He’s worked on surgical centres, care facilities, schools, and high-rises.